Qualys WAS Introduces Swagger Support for REST API Security Testing

 How Swagger Helps with Scanning REST APIs

-New informational QIDs have been added to WAS to go along with this enhancement:
+New informational QIDs have been added to WAS to go along with the support for Swagger:

-QID 150195 – this provides information about the Swagger file that was found during the scan.
+- QID 150195 – this provides information about the Swagger/OAS file that was found during the scan.
 The raw contents of the file are provided, as well as diagnostic information such as parsing errors or unsupported file formats.

-QID 150197 – this lists the Swagger-defined API calls that were found in the Swagger file but not tested due to being excluded.
+- QID 150197 – this lists the Swagger-defined API calls that were found in the Swagger/OAS file but not tested due to being excluded.
 This typically occurs if the API endpoints match a black list that was configured or if the API endpoints reside outside the scan’s crawl scope.

 Verify for Security Early & Often and Automate Scans in Your CI/CD Pipeline